aniketpathak028/url-to-qr/README.md

 # url-to-qr

-This is a sample application that generates QR Codes for the provided URL, the front-end is in NextJS and the API is written in Python using FastAPI.
+This is a simple application that generates QR Codes for the provided URL, the front-end is in NextJS and the API is written in Python using FastAPI.

 ## Application